angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 1

 The last time we played Kieran was on Esper Vial, so when he leads off with :card[Tundra] into Underground Sea that's what I put him on.
-I cast an early DD, he forces, I force back, then DD resolves.
+I cast an early Dd, he forces, I force back, then Dd resolves.
 I could try to win this turn, and I'm terrified that if I don't, Kieran is going to slam :card[Meddling Mage] and lock out TO.
-And I figure that if he had another counter he would have countered DD.
+And I figure that if he had another counter he would have countered Dd.
 I go for it, and he doesn't have anything to stop me.

 #### Game 2